open-telemetry/opentelemetry.io/content/en/docs/faas/lambda-auto-instrument.md

     * /opt/otel-handler - for wrapping regular handlers (implementing RequestHandler)
 5. Enable active tracing for your AWS Lambda function.

-Tips:

-* By default, the layer is configured to export traces to AWS X-Ray.
+**Note:** By default, the layer is configured to export traces to AWS X-Ray.
 Make sure your Lambda role has the required AWS X-Ray permissions.
 For more on AWS X-Ray permissions for AWS Lambda, see the AWS Lambda documentation.

-* By default, the OTel Java Agent in the Layer will try to auto-instrument all the code in your application.
-This can have a negative impact on the Lambda cold startup time.

-    We recommend that you only enable auto-instrumentation for the libraries/frameworks that are used by your application.

-    To enable only specific instrumentations you can use the following environment variables:

-        * OTEL_INSTRUMENTATION_COMMON_DEFAULT_ENABLED - When set to false, disables auto-instrumentation in the Layer, requiring each instrumentation to be enabled individually.
-        * OTEL_INSTRUMENTATION_[NAME]_ENABLED - Set to true to enable auto-instrumentation for a specific library or framework.
-[NAME] should be replaced by the instrumentation that you want to enable.
-The full list of available instrumentations can be found in this link.

-    For example, to only enable auto-instrumentation for Lambda and the AWS SDK, you would have to set the following environment variables:

-    ```bash
-    Copy
-    OTEL_INSTRUMENTATION_COMMON_DEFAULT_ENABLED=false
-    OTEL_INSTRUMENTATION_AWS_LAMBDA_ENABLED=true
-    OTEL_INSTRUMENTATION_AWS_SDK_ENABLED=true
-    ```

 ### Add the ARN of the OTel Collector Lambda layer